1965–1966 Columbus murders

-The Columbus murders refers to four shootings that occurred in Columbus, Ohio and its surrounding areas between 1965 and 1966.
+The Columbus murders were to four shootings that occurred in Columbus, Ohio, and its surrounding areas between 1965 and 1966.
 Three of the four shootings were fatal.
 They were connected to one another via ballistic evidence, but despite one of the victim's survival and a facial composite being drawn of his assailant, no suspect was ever identified and all cases remain cold to this day.

 Attack on Raymond Sigler

 The first recorded shooting occurred on September 3, 1965, when 48-year-old gas station attendant Raymond Sigler was ambushed by an intruder at his workplace in the eastern outskirts of Columbus.
 During the attack, Sigler, who was partially paralyzed from childhood polio, was shot once in the jaw and back, but pretended to be deceased and tricked his assailant into leaving.
 After spending several months in hospital, he was allowed to return to his apartment.
 He provided a description of his attacker, whom he described as a young white man in his early 20s or 30s, but as this was considered a very general description, it was not considered useful by law enforcement.